Private Uganda Journey

 Safari mornings on the northern bank

-After lunch, board a boat on the Victoria Nile and follow the river toward the base of the falls.
-Hippos surface beside the boat, crocodiles hold the banks, elephants come down to drink, and the sound of the falls grows steadily louder as the gorge draws near.
+After lunch, Your driver guide shall drive you for the 2pm boat cruise on the Victoria Nile board a boat on the Victoria Nile and follow the river toward the base of the falls.
+Hippos surface beside the boat, crocodiles hold the banks, elephants come down to drink, and the sound of the falls grows steadily louder as the gorge draws near. this boat cruise usually takes 3 hours.
+On your return, you shall be transferred back to your lodge for an evening chill.

 Selected according to travel style and availability.